On Iterated Lorenz Curves with Applications: The Multivariate Case: Conclusion

 \textbf{Declarations:}

-\textbf{Chronology (ICMJE rules compatibility): }{ Theorem 3 was brought to the attention of the author as a conjecture by Zvetan Ignatov in the summer of 2007.
-It subsequently remained an open problem among his associates.
-To the author's knowledge, no viable solution approach was published or discussed in the intervening years.
-The only known reference to the problem appears in the PhD thesis of Ismat Mousa \cite{[41]}, where the conjecture is mentioned briefly as a tangential topic.
-That work discusses only the trivial case of an independent bivariate starting distribution and includes a remark that informally rejects the conjecture's validity in the general case.
-In private communications, Zvetan Ignatov also expressed strong later doubts about whether the conjecture holds.
-A potential counterexample was raised, but it can be attributed to the class of starting distributions that lack a density, a case closely related to the countermonotonic scenario discussed in this paper.
-The author first found positive indications of the conjecture's validity in the summer of 2023.
-Zvetan Ignatov provided encouragement during the initial stages of development of the solution approach.
-The whole methodology, its implementation, and the writing of this paper, including any errors or omissions, are the sole responsibility of the author.}
+\textbf{Chronology (ICMJE rules compatibility): }{ \textit{Theorem} \ref{main-th} was first brought to the author's attention by Zvetan Ignatov in the summer of 2007.
+It subsequently remained an open problem for many years, and to the author's knowledge, no viable solution was published or discussed during that time.
+The only known reference to the problem appears in the PhD thesis of Ismat Ibrahim \cite{[41]}, where the conjecture is mentioned briefly as a tangential topic.
+That work discusses only the trivial case of an independent bivariate starting distribution and includes a remark that informally questions the conjecture's validity in the general case.
+The author first found strong evidence for the conjecture's validity---under the assumption of a density---in the summer of 2023 after a period of focused research.
+The author is grateful to Zvetan Ignatov for his encouragement during the initial development of the solution.
+The methodology, its implementation, and the writing of this paper, including any potential errors or omissions, are the sole responsibility of the author. }

 \begin{flushleft} { Appendix A} \end{flushleft}

 In this appendix, we prove several technical results supporting the \textit{ Fr\'{e}chet-Hoeffding bounds} calculations from the main text.